phnx-im/docs/src/spec/authentication_service.md

 The AS performs the following actions:

-* look up the initial client's ClientCredential in the ephemeral DB based on the `user_id` given as part of the client credential-based authentication
+* look up the initial client's ClientCredential in the ephemeral DB based on the `user_id` in the client's credential included in the request as part of Client 2FA authentication
 * authenticate the request using the signature key in the ClientCredential
 * check (again) if the user id already exists
 * create the user entry with the information given in the request